Blowback (firearms): Simple blowback

 Due to the required bolt weight, blowback designs in pistols are generally limited to calibers smaller than 9×19mm Parabellum (e.g., .25 ACP, .32 ACP, .380 ACP, 9×18mm Makarov, etc.) There are exceptions such as the simple blowback pistols from Hi-Point Firearms which include models chambered in .40 S&W and .45 ACP.
 Simple blowback operation can also be found in small-bore (such as .22LR) semi-automatic rifles, carbines and submachine guns.
 Most simple blowback rifles are chambered for the .22 Long Rifle cartridge.
 Popular examples include the Marlin Model 60 and the Ruger 10/22.
 Most blowback carbines and submachine guns are chambered for pistol cartridges such as the 9×19mm Parabellum, .40 S&W and .45 ACP.
 Examples include the MP 40, Sten and UZI.
 The bolt can be made bigger and more massive in these weapons than in handguns, as they are intrinsically heavier and designed, ideally at least, to be fired with both hands, often with the aid of a shoulder stock; and these factors help to ameliorate the disruption to the shooter's aim caused by the heavy bolt's movement.
 Consequently, simple blowback is adequate for somewhat more powerful rounds in submachine guns than in standard pistols.
+The barrel usually requires a short length in simple blowback firearms as this is to prevent rupturing cartridges (even low pressure examples).
+One of the very few known simple blowback firearms capable of firing fully powered rifle cartridges was the Brixia 930 light machine gun, that required a large bolt to handle the pressure of the round as well as a spring buffer shock absorbing butt plate on the stock to handle recoil.
 There were also a few rifles that chambered cartridges specifically designed for blowback operation.
 Examples include the Winchester Model 1905, 1907 and 1910.
 The only known assault rifle to use simple blowback was the Burton Model 1917.

-Whereas simple blowback is limited to guns using low-power rounds, it is so efficient in this context that in small-calibre semi-automatic pistols it is by now almost ubiquitous.
+Although simple blowback is limited to guns using low-power rounds, it is so efficient that in small-calibre semi-automatic pistols it has become almost ubiquitous.
 Heavier calibre semiautomatic handguns typically employ a short recoil system, of which by far the most common type are Browning-derived designs which rely on a locking barrel and slide assembly instead of blowback.
-But blowback guns can be used to fire powerful cartridges if they are of the other two types already mentioned: API or delayed blowback.
+But blowback guns can be used to fire powerful cartridges if they are of the other two types: API or delayed blowback.